BIG HEAD

 ULCERS AND WINDSUCKERS (crib biting)

-I plan to do extensive research into windsucking.
-From what i can gather so far it is caused by a digestive upset.
-It can be very hard to cure as it is habit forming behaviour, but fortunately it is a myth that other horses copy the behaviour.
-If another horse displays the same symptoms of latching onto a fence post or gate with its teeth and gasps for air, presume it also has digestive problems.The gasp for air acts to cool down the burning sensation caused by reflux of stomach acid or bile, depending on where the problem manifests.
+From the research that I have put into wind sucking I am now certain that it is an incurable habit once established or learned.
+From what I can gather so far it is caused by a digestive upset.
+Foals can imitate the behavior but fortunately it is a myth that other older horses copy the behavior If another horse displays the same symptoms of latching onto a fence post or gate with its teeth and gasps for air, presume it also has or has had digestive problems.
+The gasp for air acts to cool down the burning sensation caused by reflux of stomach acid or bile, depending on where the problem manifests.
 The areas to be managed in a treatment program are diet , and stress levels.

 Diet